angarsky/diveintopython/learn/file_handling.md

 ### Deleting Files in Python

 You can use the `os.remove()` method to delete a file in Python.
-The following code snippet shows how to delete the file named `example.txt`.
+The following code snippet shows how remove file named `example.txt`.

 ```python
 import os